grompe/BTWTweak/patcher/readme.txt

 - Fix vanilla issue (MC-92) with wrong lighting of partial blocks when enclosed from top and sides with solid blocks

+- Fix vanilla issue (MC-486) with zombies and skeletons not burning on slabs when exposed to sun

 v0.9

 - Fix crash when attempting to view Achievements